sdmp/sdmp.github.io/spec/0.12/network/shared_key/index.md

 ###### `connection` *(object, required)*

-Holds the parameters used in the Diffie-Helman key exchange.
+Holds the parameters used in the Diffie-Hellman key exchange.

 ###### `connection.g` *(integer, required)*

-The value `g` from the Diffie-Helman key exchange.
+The value `g` from the Diffie-Hellman key exchange.

 ###### `connection.p` *(string, required)*

-The value `p` from the Diffie-Helman key exchange, whose octets are [unpadded base64url][base64] encoded.
+The value `p` from the Diffie-Hellman key exchange, whose octets are [unpadded base64url][base64] encoded.

 ###### `connection.N` *(string, required)*

-The value `N` from the Diffie-Helman key exchange (where `N=(g^n)%p`) whose octets are [unpadded base64url][base64] encoded.
+The value `N` from the Diffie-Hellman key exchange (where `N=(g^n)%p`) whose octets are [unpadded base64url][base64] encoded.

 ---